 "I like your eyebrows," one of them said, pointing out the authenticity of the charcoal smudges.
 "But you're not wearing enough layers."

 We laughed about how hot it was inside the hotel, and the elevator reached its destination.
 We snapped a quick picture as we stepped off, a memento of finding another person out of the ballpark 70,000 people attending Dragon*Con that year who "gets it."
-(According to Dragon*Con spokesperson Dan Carroll, we won't know for sure how many people were there in 2012 until the Atlanta police tell convention organizers their count.)
+(According to Dragon*Con spokesperson Dan Carroll, we won't know for sure how many people were there in 2012 until the Dragon Con registration team could provide a count.)

 By the end of the night, my tabi socks were filthy.
 There were bits of vegetation and some impressively black grime on the hem of the robes where they trailed the ground.
 When I reached my car, I tore off my wig, not caring how messy my hair was in the aftermath.